elenasm7/NYC_fitness_recommender/README.md

 To add more depth to the reviews, NLP was used for the reviews left and descriptions given by the classes themselves.
 This project makes use of the python recommender system library _**Surprise**_.
 In a separate jupyter [notebook]() you can find some information to help with your own project with the library.

-All reviews were scraped from **Yelp**, and other information about the classes were scraped from **ClassPass**.
-This data was then used to make our preidction using different algorithms in Surprise such as: co-clustering and slopeone for collaborative fitering.
+All reviews were scraped from **Yelp**, and other information about the classes were gathered using the API.
+This data was then used to make our preidction using different algorithms in Surprise such as: SVD, SDV++ and BaselineOnly for collaborative fitering.

-**add here about the creation/combination of collobrative and content based filtering.**
+The first part of this project, is all collaboratibve filtering although there were some models creating using **content based filtering**.
+The first (current) _final model_ of this project is a content based filtering model using Baseline only with the best hyper-parameters, and filtering for class category (i.e. Cycling, Cardio, Yoga, etc.).

+In the next sections, I will outline the steps taken, report findings and share images of the final product--the django web app.

 ## Steps Taken: